PostHog/posthog.com/contents/blog/posthog-vs-amplitude.md

 Session recording is an incredibly powerful tool for understanding what people are actually doing in your product.
 The tight integration within PostHog means you can go from viewing a funnel insight to watching real users interact with the funnel, making it easy to diagnose problems and find solutions.

-Amplitude doesn't have session recording, so you have to run a third-party tool like Hotjar or FullStory as well – an added expense that lacks the tight integration afforded by a built-in app.
+Amplitude doesn't have session recording, so you have to run a third-party tool [like Hotjar or FullStory](/blog/best-open-source-session-replay-tools) as well – an added expense that lacks the tight integration afforded by a built-in app.

 ### Experimentation and Feature Flags

-All paid plans of PostHog include our Experimentation suite, while feature flags and session recording are no additional cost features on all versions of PostHog, including [PostHog Open Source](/signup/self-host).
+All paid plans of PostHog include our Experimentation suite for running A/B and multivariate tests, while feature flags and session recording are no additional cost features on all versions of PostHog, including [PostHog Open Source](/signup/self-host).

-Amplitude doesn't include feature flags or experimentation by default, instead bundling them as part of a separate product, Amplitude Experiment.
+Amplitude analytics doesn't include feature flags or experimentation by default, instead bundling them as part of a separate product, Amplitude Experiment.
 Like all Amplitude products, Experiment is a price on application only product.

 ### Transparent pricing

-All versions of PostHog are transparently priced – even the [Enterprise version](/pricing), which adds single sign-on, team training, instance monitoring, and more.
+All versions of PostHog are transparently priced – even the [Enterprise version](/pricing), which adds single sign-on (SAML), team training, instance monitoring, and more.
 Paid tiers (excluding Enterprise) are free up to 1 million events per month, and pricing calculators show exactly how much you'll pay when you go over 1 million.
 The more you use, the cheaper it gets per event.

-Amplitude is strictly price on application.

 ### Hosting flexibility and privacy

-PostHog offers the option to either self-host your analytics or use a managed cloud service, whereas Amplitude is strictly a cloud-only platform.
+PostHog offers the option to either [self-host your analytics](/docs/self-host) or use a managed cloud service, whereas Amplitude is strictly a cloud-only platform.
 While self-hosting isn't for everyone, it's often the best solution for a number of use cases.

 Cloud platforms are incompatible with any business who values user privacy – many PostHog users use us because they handle sensitive client data – or those who need to comply with privacy legislation, such as HIPAA in the US.